 Income and Expenditures as a Percent of Taxable Payroll.
 Chart 2 shows annual non-interest income and expenditures expressed as percentages of taxable payroll.
-Estimated cost started to exceed income including interest in 2021.
-Estimated cost, expressed as a percentage of taxable payroll, increases through about 2078 and then slightly declines through the end of the 75-year period.
+Estimated cost continues to exceed income excluding interest in years 2022 through 2035.
+Estimated cost increases through about 2078 and then slightly declines through the end of the 75-year period.
 The estimated income at the end of the 75-year period is sufficient to cover 74.0 percent of the estimated cost.